Azure/azure-quickstart-templates/101-custom-rp-with-function/README.md

 Navigating to the deployment details on the Azure Resource Manager template will show a new resource type called resourceproviders/customResources created on the custom resource provider.
 ![](images/createdcustomresource.PNG)

-To confirm that the user has been created , you can use a rest api client such as postman and run the following query and see the results:
+To confirm that the custom resource has been created , you can use a rest api client such as postman and run the following query and see the results:

 ```
 GET